-8. 'brother or sister' includes:

-- (i) all natural brothers or sisters, half brothers or sisters, adopted brothers or sisters, stepbrothers or sisters, foster brothers or sisters, whether or not they are living at the same address; and - (ii) the child of a parent's partner where that child lives for at least part of the week in the same family unit at the same home address as the child who is the subject of the application. - 9.
-A 'parent' means all natural parents, any person who is not a parent but has parental responsibility for a child, and any person who has care of a child. - 10.
-If a parent is not offered a place at their preferred school, their child's name will be included in the school's waiting list.
-The list will be ordered by the published oversubscription criteria of the school.
-Waiting lists for

-Nursery, Reception and Year 7 will be maintained until the 31st December.
-The normal in-year admissions process will take over and any parents wishing to have their child's name included on the waiting list for the remainder of the academic year will need to re-apply.
+- 4. brother or sister' includes: - (i) all natural brothers or sisters, half brothers or sisters, adopted brothers or sisters, stepbrothers or sisters, foster brothers or sisters, whether or not they are living at the same address; and - (ii) the child of a parent's partner where that child lives for at least part of the week in the same family unit at the same home address as the child who is the subject of the application. - 5.
+A 'parent' means all natural parents, any person who is not a parent but has parental responsibility for a child, and any person who has care of a child. - 6.
+A child's "home address" refers to the address where the child usually lives with a parent or carer, and will be the address provided in the Common Application Form ("CAF").
+Where parents have shared responsibility for a child, and the child lives for part of the week with each parent, the home address will be the address given in the CAF, provided that the child resides at that address for any part of the school week. - 7.
+Waiting lists for Reception will be maintained until the 31st December.
+The normal inyear admissions process will take over and any parents wishing to have their child's name included on the waiting list for the remainder of the academic year will need to re-apply.
 Should a vacancy occur in that school before the 31st December, then it will be offered to the parent whose child is at the top of the waiting list.
 If that parent does not accept the vacancy, it will be offered to the next child on the waiting list.
 This procedure will be followed until the vacancy is accepted or the waiting list is exhausted.
 The waiting lists for all other year groups will be maintained for the full academic year.